HaseebKahn365/CellzV2Console_based/readMe.txt

 		}
 	}
 }
+//After implementing the firstMaxSquareChain function we will implement the checkSquare2 function.
+Following is the definition of the checkSquare2 function:
 //The checkedSquare2 is a customized version of the checkSquare function that will return true if the square can be formed from the provided line in the argument and returns false otherwise.